Former CIA Director Dismisses Trump ‘Coup’ Claims As ‘Sociopathic Ramblings’

 “This was a coup.
 This was an attempted overthrow of the United States government.
 This was a coup,” Trump told Hannity, comparing the United States to “Third World” countries.

 The president repeated his claims on Friday during the annual National Rifle Association (NRA) meeting.
-As NBC News reported, Trump described Mueller’s probe, the Democratic Party and the intelligence community’s adamant insistence that he is “colluding” with Russia once again as a “coup.”
+As NBC News reported, Trump described Mueller’s probe, the Democratic Party, and the intelligence community’s adamant insistence that he is “colluding” with Russia once again as a “coup.”

 But during his interview with Hannity Trump went a step further, the president mentioned by name a slew of former Obama administration officials.
 Former CIA Director John Brennan, former Director of National Intelligence James Clapper, and former FBI Director James Comey are the architects of this “coup,” according to the president.